mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

-# MSc project - 3D Human Pose and SMPL model parameters  Estimation
+# MSc project - 3D Human Pose and Shape Estimation

 ## Overview

-This is the Github repository of my MSc Thesis in Computational Statistics and MAchine Learning at University College London.
+This is the Github repository of my MSc Thesis in Computational Statistics and Machine Learning at University College London.
 The thesis aims at expanding on the work by Rhodin *et al* in the paper Unsupervised Geometry-Aware Representation for 3D Human Pose Estimation (https://arxiv.org/pdf/1804.01110.pdf).
 Here we provide an overview of the work done, more details can be found in my dissertation.